+Indicates the ISA as shape of circle or polygon.
+Absence of this field indicates the ISA has the same coverage as serving cell.

 This matter was thoroughly discussed and addressed at the previous meeting, resulting in the agreement on RIL V206.
 Accordingly, the specification now clearly states that if an ISA is absent from mbs-SessionAreaList-r19, the MBS service is applicable to the entire cell as in legacy.
 Therefore, no further action is required, and this RIL should be rejected.